vyos/vyos-documentation/docs/installation/install.rst

 the official public key, the authenticity of the package can be verified. :abbr:`GPG (GNU Privacy Guard)` is used for verification.

-.. note:: This subsection only applies e applies to LTS images, for Rolling images please jump to :ref:`live_installation`.
+.. note:: This subsection only applies to LTS images, for Rolling images please jump to :ref:`live_installation`.

 Preparing for the verification